 We have a strong network of drama mentors, many of whom have taken the course themselves and are managing thriving departments.
 The course leader remains a practitioner and is supplemented by teaching from experienced experts within the field.

-We also have links with National Drama, the UK’s leading professional association for drama teachers and theatre educators, and local and regional professional theatre practitioners.
+We have links with National Drama, the UK’s leading professional association for drama teachers, SCITED (the Standing Committee in the Teaching of Educational Drama), theatre educators, and local and regional professional theatre practitioners.

 We have dedicated technical studios both within the Institute of Education and the Department of Film, Theatre and Television within the University.

-There are a range of organised theatre trips and opportunity to prepare work to perform to student audiences both within schools and in our own studio spaces.
+There are a range of theatre trips and opportunities to prepare work to perform to student audiences both within schools and in our own studio spaces.

-You will learn through a series of practical seminars and workshops.
+You will learn through practical seminars and workshops.

 Your teaching may include: